 03/13/2020 Deadline for Secretary of the State to tabulate qualifying signatures for presidential candidate petition forms.

-04/23/2020 Registration Deadline for new voters and unaffiliated voters to register to vote as a Democrat in the presidential primary.

-04/28/2020 Presidential Primary

-04/30/2020 Deadline for Democratic State Central Rules Committee to draw up and the State Central Committee to approve detailed guidelines for the conduct of the delegate selection caucuses.

 05/1/2020 Deadline for Presidential Electors to submit their application for nomination to

 convention@ctdems.org or 30 Arbor Street, Ste.
 106A, Hartford, CT.

+05/09/2020 State Convention where Presidential Electors will be nominated by a majority vote of the delegates present and voting.

+05/11/2020 Deadline for enrolled party members to transfer enrollment from one party to the other for the presidential primary.

+05/13/2020 Deadline for State Chair to submit certified list of Presidential Electors to the Connecticut Secretary of the State.

+05/28/2020 Deadline for PLEO and At-Large delegate candidates to file statement of candidacy to the state party.

+05/31/2020 State Party sends list of PLEO delegates and At-Large delegates and alternate candidates to respective Presidential candidates.

-05/04/2020 Deadline for an individual to file a statement of candidacy for district-level delegate.
+06/19/2020 Deadline for an individual to file a statement of candidacy for district-level, PLEO or At-Large to convention@ctdems.org.
 Will be made available at ctdems.org and CT Dems Office, 30 Arbor Street, Ste.
 106A, Hartford, CT.

-05/09/2020 State Convention where Presidential Electors will be nominated by a majority vote of the delegates present and voting.
+Deadline for State Convention Delegates to declare for which presidential candidate they will caucus.

-05/11/2020 State Party provides list of district-level delegate candidates to the respective Presidential candidates.
+06/22/2020 State Party provides list of district-level, PLEO and At-Large delegate candidates to the respective Presidential candidates.

-05/13/2020 Presidential candidates provide list of approved district-level delegate candidates to the State Party.
+06/26/2020 Presidential candidates provide list of approved district-level delegate candidates to the State Party.

-Deadline for State Chair to submit certified list of Presidential Electors to the Connecticut Secretary of the State.

-05/27/2020 Congressional District Caucuses to select district-level delegate candidates.
+06/30/2020 Congressional District Virtual Caucus to select district-level delegate candidates.

-05/28/2020 Deadline for PLEO and At-Large delegate candidates to file statement of candidacy to the state party.

-05/31/2020 State Party sends list of PLEO delegate and At-Large delegate and alternate candidates to respective Presidential candidates.

-06/03/2020 Presidential candidates provide list of approved PLEO delegate candidates to the State Party.
+07/03/2020 Presidential candidates provide list of approved PLEO delegate candidates to the State Party.

-06/06/2020 Deadline for State Party Chair certify district-level delegates to the Secretary of the DNC.

-06/10/2020 State Party Committee meets at 30 Arbor Street, Ste.
-106A, Hartford.
+07/08/2020 State Party Committee meets via virtual platform to elect PLEO delegates.

-Selection of PLEO delegates.

 Presidential candidates provide list of approved At-Large delegate and alternate candidates to State Party.

-Selection of At-Large delegates and alternates.
+State Party Committee meets via virtual platform to elect At-Large delegates and alternates.

+07/10/2020 Deadline for State Party Chair to select convention pages.

+08/06/2020 Mail-in Registration Deadline for new voters and unaffiliated voters to register to vote as a Democrat in the presidential primary.

+08/10/2020 In-Person Registration deadline for new voters and unaffiliated voters to register to vote as a Democrat in the presidential primary.

+08/11/2020 Presidential Primary

-06/15/2020 Presidential candidates provide list of approved delegates to be members of standing committees.
+08/12/2020 Presidential candidates provide list of approved delegates to be members of standing committees.

-06/17/2020 National Convention delegation meeting.
+08/13/2020 National Convention delegation meeting.
 Delegates select National Convention Standing Committee Members and Delegation Chair.
 State Chair names convention pages.

+08/14/2020 Deadline for State Party Chair certify district-level delegates to the Secretary of the DNC.

-06/20/2020 State Democratic Chair certifies PLEO and AT-Large Delegates, the standing committee members, Delegation Chair and Connecticut’s Convention Pages to the Secretary of the DNC.
+08/16/2020 State Democratic Chair certifies PLEO and AT-Large Delegates, the standing committee members, Delegation Chair and Connecticut’s Convention Pages to the Secretary of the DNC.

 Exhibits to the Affirmative Action Plan